IBM-Blockchain-Archive/connectathon/README.md

 are solely for accessing the Registration Website.
 You will NOT reuse them in the forthcoming steps._
 - Next, you will be prompted for an `enrollID` and your `email`.
 - Please enter a unique `enrollID` and the email address where you want your `enrollSecret` sent.
 Your `enrollID` can be alphanumeric, but __CANNOT__ contain special characters.
 For example, `IBM123` is acceptable, whereas `IBM456$$` is not.
-- The credentials, which are comprised of your `enrollID` and an auto-generated `enrollSecret`, will be sent by __IBM Blockchain__ to your provided `email`.
+- These administrative credentials, which are comprised of your `enrollID` and an auto-generated `enrollSecret`, will be sent by __IBM Blockchain__ to your provided `email`.
 Save these credentials; you will need the `enrollID` and `enrollSecret` to properly authenticate your marbles application onto the network.

 #### What occurred during registration?